 These trips take you inside Peruvian culture, showing you traditional costumes and dances, processions that last for days, and ceremonies that effortlessly embrace contradictory religions.
-The festivals we attend incorporate the Catholic God, mountain deities, and shamanic practices - not to mention pre- and post-conquest history and the Latino love of a good time - into one colorful, joyous whole.
+The festivals we attend incorporate the Catholic God, mountain deities, and shamanic practices - not to mention pre- and post-conquest history and the Latino love of a good time - into one colourful, joyous whole.

 The dances and especially the costumes have to be seen to be believed.
 The stories behind them have to be heard, ideally from our expert guides, who are embedded in this culture and capable of articulating its chaos and contradiction like very few others.

 Few tour companies offer foreigners the opportunity to go to Paucartambo and Quyllur Rit’i.
-It’s difficult to organize to get yourself there without local support, and no small job for us to organize for our groups.
+It’s difficult to organize to get yourself there without local support, and no small job for us to organise for our groups.
 We do it because that’s what we do: share the best things about our destinations.

 Inti Raymi is far more accessible and less confronting.
 Unlike Paucartambo and Quyllur Rit’i, it is possible to attend while staying in hotel accommodations, and is suitable for anyone.